-Roughleaf Dogwood Live Stakes
+Rough leaf Dogwood Live Stakes

-Rough leaf Dogwood, Cornus Drummondii Is Useful For Live Staking, As It Can Thrive Directly Into The Soil.
+Rough leaf Dogwood, Cornus Drummondii, Is Useful For Live Staking, As It Can Thrive Directly Into The Soil.

 They are one of the few species recommended for live staking.
-Live stakes are a dormant cutting technique of a plant grown directly on the soil, with a single-stemmed plant providing adequate plant cover.
-The cutting of this plant is three feet long and is pushed into the soil or inserted into a pre-drilled hole two feet into the ground around April since live stakes are more vigorous when planted during springtime.
+Live stakes are a dormant cutting technique for a plant grown directly on the soil, with a single-stemmed plant providing adequate plant cover.
+The cutting of this plant is three feet long and is pushed into the soil or inserted into a pre-drilled hole two feet into the ground around May since live stakes are more vigorous when planted during springtime.
 Cut the branches with several buds and nodes, and they will form roots and new dogwood branches.

 Some of the benefits you get from these live stakes are affordability, easy maintenance, and safe handling.
 It is ideal for stabilizing stream banks and is used as a substitute for invasive plants.
 Leaf growth on stakes in the first growing season is doable; however, good root growth is more important.

 Another advantage of this plant is that it does not require much maintenance and is adaptable, found in various wet-to-dry situations.
 However, this dogwood usually prefers moist soils.
 In propagation, sow the seeds immediately after collection or scarify and stratify them during the following spring.
 It will root from softwood or semi-hardwood cutting in the summer and hardwood cuttings in the winter.

 Rough leaf Dogwood Live Stakes, Cornus Drummondii is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping.